UK Research and Innovation (UKRI) Industrial Strategy Challenge Fund is investing £20 million in 4 cutting edge recycling plants to:

 Through the development and use of the digital twin, HSSMI will pioneer a virtual engineering approach in the waste industry, which will help optimise the facility and identify potential commercial challenges.

-If initial trials are successful, the proposed facility would process 35,000tpa of mixed PET packaging waste at an existing Veolia site.
+If initial trials are successful, the proposed facility would process 35,000 tonnes each year of mixed PET packaging waste at an existing Veolia site.